 The Speaker oversees the proceedings from the impressive carved oak chair at the south end of the Chamber.
 The Speaker makes sure that MLAs follow established rules of behaviour and parliamentary procedure.
 The Speaker is neutral and only votes to break a tie.

-CLERK'S TABLE 2
+CLERKS' TABLE 2

-The Clerk of the House and the Clerk's Assistant sit at the Clerk's Table on the floor of the Chamber.
-The Clerks are permanent officers of the House who offer non-partisan advice on parliamentary procedure to the Speaker and all MLAs.
+Assembly and the Table

+Officers sit at the Clerks' Table

+on the floor of the Chamber.

+The Clerks record decisions of

+the Legislative Assembly and

+provide non-partisan advice on

+parliamentary procedure to the

+Speaker and all MLAs.

-SERGEANT-AT-ARMS 3
+SERGEANT-AT-ARMS

-The Sergeant-at-Arms is responsible for security at the Parliament Buildings, including the Legislative Chamber.
-The Sergeant-at-Arms is on hand during debates, seated next to the Bar of the House, to ensure the security of the MLAs and to enforce the Speaker's orders.
+The Sergeant-at-Arms is responsible for security at the Parliament Buildings, including the Chamber.
+The Sergeant-at-Arms is seated next to the Bar of the House, to ensure the security of the MLAs and to enforce the Speaker's orders.